Alain Jacquet: Life and career

 Camouflage Botticelli (Birth of Venus) (1963–64) is a famous work of his.
+Camouflage Botticelli is located in the Anchorage Museum, in Alaska.
 In a series of camouflage paintings, he often used motifs from older, very famous paintings, such as in this case from the painting The Birth of Venus by Sandro Botticelli.
 Jacquet also borrowed the form of Manet's Luncheon on the Grass, which itself had referred to the 1515 engraving The Judgment of Paris by Marcantonio Raimondi and The Pastoral Concert c.
-1510, by Giorgione or Titian in the Louvre, in a serie of 95 identical serigraphies portraying the art critic Pierre Restany and the painter Mario Schifano, one of which was left in the lobby of the hotel Chelsea in New York City for payment of his room.
+1510, by Giorgione or Titian in the Louvre, in a series of 95 identical serigraphies portraying the art critic Pierre Restany and the painter Mario Schifano, one of which was left in the lobby of the hotel Chelsea in New York City for payment of his room.

-Jacquet lived in New York and Paris and taught at the École Nationale Supérieure des Arts Décoratifs.
-He was married (1992) to Sophie Matisse, great-granddaughter of the French Fauvist artist Henri Matisse.
-They had one daughter, Gaïa Jacquet-Matisse.
-Jacquet died of esophageal cancer in Manhattan.